-Interest expense for the three months ended March 31, 2021 was \$11.3 million, as compared to \$4.3 million for the three months ended March 31, 2020.
-The increase in interest expense was primarily a result of a higher average debt balance as compared to the first quarter of 2020 as we entered into a new term loan of \$1,050 million on June 1, 2020 to refinance the indebtedness of the combined companies in connection with the Mergers.
+Interest expense for the three months ended June 30, 2021 was \$10.6 million, as compared to \$7.0 million for the three months ended June 30, 2020.
+Interest expense for the six months ended June 30, 2021 was \$21.9 million, as compared to \$11.2 million for the six months ended June 30, 2020.
+The increases in interest expense were primarily a result of a higher average debt balance as compared to the corresponding periods in 2020 as we entered into a new term loan of \$1,050 million on June 1, 2020 to refinance the indebtedness of the combined companies in connection with the Mergers.

-We anticipate interest expense will increase in 2021 when compared to 2020 as a result of a full year of the higher debt balance and amortization of debt discount and issuance costs.
+We anticipate interest expense will increase in 2021 when compared to 2020 as a result of a full year of the higher debt balance and amortization of debt discount and issuance costs following the Mergers, partially offset by the impact of the debt refinancing in June 2021 described below.